RazrabGit/MAOYSchoolMod/README.md

 # Description
 This mod adds a moon with abandoned soviet school with route cost "125", and unique scrap items for this moon.
+The minimum three letter requirement to route to 15 MAOY School is "mao".

+For custom dungeon interiors, the keyword is "School".

+The new mod version 1.1.0 uses the "Lethal Level Loader".
+All versions before uses "Lethal Expansion".
+If you using "Lethal Expansion" with new mod update, please, use "Lethal Expansion Core".

 # Installation (Before 1.1.0)
 1. Install [BepInEx](https://thunderstore.io/c/lethal-company/p/BepInEx/BepInExPack/) into your game.